brucethemuce/compressibleMultiphaseInterFoam_Marangoni/README.md

 Future Work

 1. multispecies effects
-2. fold into the openFOAM extension from DLR, TwoPhaseFlow.
-Includes mass transfer, CHT, and more
+2. fold into the openFOAM extension from DLR, TwoPhaseFlow, which includes mass transfer, CHT, and more